 An address will be asked of you for a number of procedures, including opening a bank account, buying a sim card, signing up for social security (mandatory), signing a work contract etc. Oftentimes you will also receive documents by mail.
 Hard copies are preferred to electronic ones in Japan, so don’t expect to be able to do everything online or digitally.

-You might be wondering: if I’m not planning to work or open a local bank account, then maybe I don’t need to register an address to my residence card?
+You might be wondering: if I’m not planning to work or open a local bank account, then maybe I don’t need to register an address to my resident card?
 False!
 Without an address, you would be susceptible to large penalties in case of police check, from fines up to expulsion.

 Beyond the pragmatic reasons, having an address is simply a legal obligation.